bruceravel/demeter/documentation/Athena/output/column.rst

 In certain situations, it is much more convenient to write column data files containing data from many groups.
 This is done with the help of the mark buttons.
-The data from each of the marked groups can be saved in a variety of forms using the :quoted:`Save marked groups` submenu, as shown below.
+The data from each of the marked groups can be saved in a variety of forms using the :guilabel:`Save marked groups` submenu, as shown below.

 .. _fig-exportmarked: